- What is an Aisle?

-- Construction Sites - While at a construction site you may notice there are halls or aisles that are clearly marked to ensure people know where they need to go and what other things they can expect to see in the area.
+- Construction Sites - While at a construction site, you may notice some halls or aisles are marked to ensure people know where they need to go and what other things they can expect to see in the area.

 These are just a few of the many places that you can expect to see an aisle.
 While aisles can be very different from location to location, they will all require some type of aisle marking tape to ensure everyone stays safe and can work efficiently.